 Quantifying uncertainty in species age under budding speciation

 The modal age from the geometric function has almost the same accuracy as the phylogenetic age for estimating true age in a budding speciation scenario (Figure SM5).
-Moreover, it also shows the tendency of a slightly lower accuracy with increasing extinction rates.
-The mean probability age from the function is inaccurate regarding any true age but possesses a symmetrical error distribution in all extinction scenarios (Figure SM6).
+The mean estimated age from the truncated geometric function is inaccurate regarding any true age but unbiased in all extinction scenarios (Figure SM6).